defland/bhpcore/doc/init.md

 The configuration file, PID directory (if applicable) and data directory should all be owned by the aithercore user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the aithercore user and group.
-Access to aither-cli and other bluehostd rpc clients can then be controlled by group membership.
+Access to bluehost-cli and other bluehostd rpc clients can then be controlled by group membership.

 3b) Mac OS X

 Binary:              `/usr/local/bin/bluehostd`
-Configuration file:  `~/Library/Application Support/AitherCore/aither.conf`
+Configuration file:  `~/Library/Application Support/AitherCore/bluehost.conf`
 Data directory:      `~/Library/Application Support/AitherCore`
 Lock file:           `~/Library/Application Support/AitherCore/.lock`